 Many undergraduate students are working in our research laboratories.

 You may work in the laboratory as a volunteer or a paid undergraduate research assistant.
-You can also conduct a Direct Research or a UROP project.
+You can also conduct a Direct Research (click here to initiate the Directed Activity Contract) or a UROP project.

 - Pharmacology Club

 Pharmacology Club is a CLP student group for undergraduate students who are interested in Pharmacology.
 Pharmacology is an important subject for all biomedical professionals.
 Our club is composed of students from diverse interests and various backgrounds, including, but not limited to, CBS, CLA, and CSE.
 We host two types of programs, one scientific presentation and one career development presentation.